New England Road Trip With Teenagers

 We had to work one long drive into our East Coast road trip route in order to get to Vermont.
 To make it a little better, we had a pit stop for late lunch in Montreal.
 There are supposed to be many interesting things to do in Montreal but we didn't get a chance to do much because there was a huge downpour which started after being there for only one hour.
 We ate and headed straight for Burlington, which was our starting point for the next day.

 DAY 8 - Drive Time 2.5 hours

 The educational working farm at Shelburne Farms is something I would have definitely planned to see if my children were younger.
 So it was with trepidation that we ventured 15 minutes south of Burlington to see chickens, cows and cheese making.
 Happily, our whole crew enjoyed this excursion.
 It's hard not to enjoy a chicken parade when you get to run around and pick them up.
 My 11 year old feels that milking a cow was a highlight of the whole trip.
-From there we went to the Ben & Jerry's factory tour and enjoyed our free sample of Late Night Snack.
+From there we went to the Ben & Jerry's factory tour on scenic Route 100 and enjoyed our free sample of Late Night Snack.
 Then on to Southern Vermont where we luckily stumbled upon Dorset Quarry.
 My husband and sons relished the idea of jumping off marble cliffs into the water at this historic quarry.
 I found a video on You Tube that I posted below.
 Lots of free fun!!!
-We spent the night at a bed and breakfast which was too dated for my taste but it did allow us time to slow down and enjoy the sweeping vistas of the gorgeous countryside.
+We spent the night at a bed and breakfast which was too dated for my taste but it did allow us time enjoy the sweeping vistas of the Green Mountains.
 I kept thinking about the movie Baby Boom with Diane Keaton the whole time we were here.

 DAY 9 - Drive Time 3.5 hours